phantomx999/Program-Design/HW/HW00/README.md

 into your repo, changes to the _.gitignore_ to ignore that file have no effect;
 it only applies to FUTURE checkins to the repository.

-Navigate back to the top level of your individual repository, confirming you are in the right place.
+Navigate back to the HW00 directory in your individual repository, confirming you are in the right place.

     % cd ../..